PC-98

 1994

-Policenauts is a graphic adventure game and the spirtual successor to Snatcher.
+Policenauts is a graphic adventure game and the spiritual successor to Snatcher.
 Some will debate whether graphic adventures and visual novels can even be considered games in the first place, but there is no question that they helped define the PC-98.
 Policenauts uses a menu-driven interface that allows the player to talk, examine, and investigate in order to gather information.
 The point-and-click gameplay is pretty limited, but the real draw of the game is the compelling storyline and intriguing characters.
 The game was written and directed by Hideo Kojima and adopts a hard science fiction storyline in lieu of the cyberpunk motif employed by Snatcher.
 Many allusions to past works are made, and the main characters bare strong resemblances to Riggs and Murtaugh from Lethal Weapon.
 The story itself is a lot more straightforward than most of Kojima’s games, but the characters are memorable and the world is interesting.
 Players spend most of the game investigating a murder, but the “buddy cops in space” dynamic keeps things lighthearted.

 5